+Less than

+Significant

+\/\ / Potentially With Less than

-.
-PUBLIC SERVICES uld the project: Potentially Significant Impact Significant With Mitigation Incorporation Less than Significant Impact No Impact
+ΧV .
+PUBLIC SERVICES Significant Mitigation Significant No

+Wo uld the project: Impact Incorporation Impact Impact

-1. Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+a.
+Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-Fire protection?
+Fire protection? $\boxtimes$

-Police protection?
+Police protection? $\square$

-Schools?
+Schools? $\boxtimes$

-Parks?
+Parks? $\boxtimes$

-Other public facilities? \boxtimes
+Other public facilities? $\square$